FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/05 Facilitator kit/Facilitator kit.md

 For pure self-based learning the complete notebook should be enough to present all of the learning content in one place.

+??? tip "Slides"

-However, for trainer led environments, usually a slide deck is also necessary so that the trainer can lead the trainees across the learning content and work with them through the activities.
+	For trainer led environments, usually a slide deck is also necessary so that the trainer can lead the trainees across the learning content and work with them through the activities.

-The **slide deck should follow the stages of the HUNTER model**:
+	The slide deck should follow the stages of the HUNTER model.

-- title slide
-- introduction (trainers and trainees)
-- Housekeeping information
-- Learning Objectives
-- Training Outline
-- Training Topic
-	- information
-	- example
-	- guided activity
-- Wrap up
-	- key takeaways
-	- final Q&A
-	- assessment information
-	- feedback gathering

 ??? question "What about instructor notes?"